ozntel/oz-image-in-editor-obsidian/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/ozntel/oz-image-in-editor-obsidian?style=for-the-badge)
 ![GitHub all releases](https://img.shields.io/github/downloads/ozntel/oz-image-in-editor-obsidian/total?style=for-the-badge)

+**Note**: As of `Version 2.1.3`, support for legacy editor has been removed.
+If you still want to use this plugin with the legacy editor, please manually install `Version 2.1.2`, which is the latest version compatible with the Legacy editor.

+**Important**: This plugin only supports `Source Mode` of the new editor starting from `Version 2.1.3`.
+If you use `Live Preview`, this plugin will automatically disable all widgets to avoid any duplicate image, pdf, excalidraw etc.

 ## 📕 Brief Explanation

 -   Plugin helps you to view `images`, `iframes`, `PDF Files`, `excalidraw` drawings and `transclusions` directly under the Editor view without a necessity to switch to Preview mode.